twblack88/community/bounties/working-on-a-bounty.md

 Once your pull request has been approved we’ll let you know how to request your Dai.

 ### 5. Help improve the process
 Once a bounty has been completed, it would be great if you could let us know what went well and what didn’t.
 And suggest any ideas you might have for improvements.
-This can be done on a call or via [community chat↗](https://chat.makerdao.com/channel/community-development "Community development chat")
+This can be done on a call or via [community chat ↗](https://chat.makerdao.com/channel/community-development "Community development chat")

 ## See open Bounties
 Ready to get to work?
 Check out what bounties we currently need help with.